Anti-Hunger & Nutrition Coalition

 Legislative Priorities

 Research conducted by UW and WSU since the pandemic began shows that over half of all low income households surveyed struggle with food insecurity.
 Low income families with children, people of color, and seniors are most at risk.
-Each year, members of the Anti-Hunger and Nutrition Coalition identify smart policies to fight hunger and poverty for our state legislative agenda - and it's never been more urgent than now.
+Each year, members of the Anti-Hunger and Nutrition Coalition (AHNC) identify smart policies to fight hunger and poverty for our state legislative agenda - and it's never been more urgent than now.

 AHNC’s priorities are grounded in community experiences and policy expertise - in other words, the Coalition knows what works to solve hunger.
 Priorities include expanding access to free school meals, supporting food banks, and feeding hungry seniors, in addition to anti-poverty strategies such as implementing fair housing legislation, expanding tax credits for low-income households, and improving TANF for families with children.